Emblem Collecting in America

 Part of the Harry W Bell emblem collection (1946) ms

 The Harry Bell emblem collection was also shown in Philadelphia in 1949 at the Philadelphia Auto Show and National Antique Auto Show.
-The Auto Show brochure includes some of the emblems on display and suggests that the collection and was “probably the largest and finest in the world” at the time.
+The Auto Show brochure includes photos of some of the emblems on display and suggests that the collection and was “probably the largest and finest in the world” at the time.

 Other major emblem collections photographed in the 1940’s include those of H C Stockwell of Hutchinson, Kansas, L E Parsons of Cleveland, Ohio and F L W Combs.